Fewnity/Xenity-Engine/Web site sources/src/limitations.md

 The graphics API interface is OpenGL like, so it's harder to add an new API that is different from OpenGL.

+On PSP there is a graphical bug and I'm not able to fix it, looks like it visible when disabling vsync but not sure.

 ### Reflection

 The reflection is a little bit hard to maintain.